justinmahar/react-social-media-embed/README.md

 ```

 This will display the TikTok embed centered with a width of `325`.

+The URL must contain the video ID, in the format `https://www.tiktok.com/@username/video/1234567890123456789`.
+Short links are not supported.

 For a live example and more options, read the [full documentation for TikTokEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-tiktokembed--main-example).